UnitTestBot/UTBotJava/docs/CodeGenerationAndRendering.md

 number of generated tests, the number of successful tests, etc. It also may contain information on potential problems like trying to use mocks when mocking framework is not installed.

-The report is represented as an HTML-string allowing for including clickable links.
+The report is represented as an HTML-string allowing to include clickable links.

 _Note:_ no test generation reports are created for parameterized tests.